South Indian movies are not just different due to their language and the fact that they come from the southern part of our country.

 With heroes and heroines both doing this more in practically every song, I believe it can go a bit overboard.

-Then there are actors like Siddharth, a south Indian actor, best known for his role in Rang De Basanti has also spoken out against the sexual objectification shown in their movies.
+Then there are actors like Siddharth, a south Indian actor, best known for his role in Rang De Basanti who has also spoken out against the sexual objectification shown in their movies.

 Image Credits: Google Images